AzurePi/AzurePi/README.md

 Hi, I’m Azure (though if you've met me irl, you probably know me as Pedro).

 I’m currently studying to become a computer scientist.
-My coding skills are mediocre at best, but I'm improving !
+My coding skills are mediocre at best, but I'm improving!
 I also have a passion for reading, watching cartoons, and worldbuilding (I'm much better at those).